MuradAles/Themis/PRD_Steno_Demand_Letter_Generator_Implementation.md

 **What we'll create:**
 - `DocumentUpload.js` component
 - File input with drag & drop
+- Text extraction (client-side or via function)
 - Upload progress indicator
-- List of uploaded files with delete option
+- List of uploaded documents with extracted text

 **Before we code, here's the flow:**
 1. User clicks "Upload New" button
 2. Modal or new page opens
 3. User selects files (PDF, Word, text)
-4. Files upload to Firebase Storage
+4. Extract text from files (client-side or call function)
+5. Save extracted text to Firestore (NOT Storage)
-5. Create new document entry in Firestore
+6. Create new document entry in Firestore with extracted text
-6. Redirect to Editor with new document ID
+7. Redirect to Editor with new document ID
-7. OR: Show in DocumentsList after upload
+8. OR: Show in DocumentsList after upload

+**Important:** We do NOT save PDF/Word files to Storage.
+Only extracted text goes to Firestore.

 ---